theothertomelliott/tilt-grafana/README.md

 ...
 ```

-Mimir can cause performance issues, so it is disabled in Kubernetes by default.
+Mimir can use a lot of memory, so it is disabled in Kubernetes by default.
 You can enable it by setting
 `mimir_enabled=True`:

 ```